The heroic story of a dictator who risks his life to ensure that democracy would never come to the country he so lovingly oppressed.

 Sung-geun is an untalented actor who makes a living playing minor roles.
 He happens to land on the role as Kim Il-sung, the former leader of North Korea, for the rehearsal of the South-North Korea Summit.
 Sung-geun becomes passionately immersed in his role, motivated by his son who looks up to him.
 However, the summit is not realized, and Sung-geun ends up lost in the delusion that he really is Kim Il-sung.

-A look at the parallel lives of Charlie Chaplin and Adolf Hitler and how they crossed with the creation of “The Great Dictator” (1940).
+A look at the parallel lives of Charlie Chaplin and Adolf Hitler and how they crossed with the creation of the film “The Great Dictator,” released in 1940.

 Bukseong, Youngrim and Woosuck are dropouts living in a shanty town.
 One day, a spy from North Korea begins video-recording their hardscrabble lives.
 A complicated series of events happens between them.